 A common error that massage therapists make in the plan section of a SOAP note is writing a vague plan like “Continue treatment”.

-Here is a SOAP note example for a massage session, to further demonstrate what kind of information goes in each section.
+Here are four massage SOAP note examples, to further demonstrate what kind of information goes in each section.
 Every massage treatment note should also include: client name, date & time, therapist name, title and signature.

 Client name:______________